quantiaconsulting/amplicon_metagenomics/DataImport_and_Tax_management/readme.md

     --i-reference-taxonomy silva-138-99-tax.qza \
     --o-classifier vv34.SILVA_138_NR_99_classifier.qza
 ```

+### Importing a reference collection in QIIME2 and train the classifier
 In some cases, you also need to import reference sequences and taxonomy in QIIME2.
 Let's try to import MIDORI data in QIIME2:
 ```